 Indicative Contract Price The aggregate estimated price, exclusive of all taxes other than corporate income and employee social taxes, for the Scope of Work under all of the EPC Contracts for the Project is US $170,000,000 (the "Estimated Contract Price") payable by Owner in full on a pro rata basis upon execution of each of the EPC Contracts.
-This estimated price is based on a number of assumptions, including, but not limited to, the assumption that FuelCell Energy, Inc. equipment is utilized, each site is level, fully remediated, graded and grubbed, and compacted for roadway (no site remediation or demolition assumed), each Plant can be connected into local distribution company gas supply, a sufficient gas supply is available at site boundary at the needed supply pressure (15-20 psig) (cost of a lateral to the site boundary is not included), each Plant can be connected into electrical distribution system at site boundary (not transmission grid) (cost of a lateral to the site boundary and an additional transformer needed to step up to transmission grid level voltage are not included), potable water is available at plant boundary, and wastewater discharge from each Plant is already available and no upgrade therein is required, and such price does not include land acquisition costs, extraordinary utility interconnection costs, including any interconnection costs related to transmission upgrades, project development costs and fees, or contingency.
-Appropriate performance tests shall be performed prior to the Owner's acceptance of each Plant, in accordance with agreed test protocols.
+This estimated price is based on a number of assumptions, including, but not limited to, the assumption that FuelCell Energy, Inc. equipment is utilized, each site is level, fully remediated, graded and grubbed, and compacted for roadway (no site remediation or demolition assumed), each Facility can be connected into local distribution company gas supply, a sufficient gas supply is available at site boundary at the needed supply pressure (15-20 psig) (cost of a lateral to the site boundary is not included), each Facility can be connected into electrical distribution system at site boundary (not transmission grid) (cost of a lateral to the site boundary and an additional transformer needed to step up to transmission grid level voltage are not included), potable water is available at plant boundary, and wastewater discharge from each Facility is already available and no upgrade therein is required, and such price does not include land acquisition costs, extraordinary utility interconnection costs, including any interconnection costs related to transmission upgrades, project development costs and fees, or contingency.
+Appropriate performance tests shall be performed prior to the Owner's acceptance of each power plant within each Facility, in accordance with agreed test protocols.

 Notice to Proceed;

-Project Schedule; Termination: The Contractor shall commence the Work on a Plant upon the Owner's issuance to the Contractor of a notice to proceed (the "Notice to Proceed").
+Project Schedule; Termination: The Contractor shall commence the Work on a Facility upon the Owner's issuance to the Contractor of a notice to proceed (the "Notice to Proceed").
 Each EPC Contract will contain an installation and construction schedule together with a guaranteed completion date ("Completion Date").
 The Contractor may be entitled to an appropriate adjustment to the Completion Date and may be entitled to an adjustment to the Estimated Contract Price through the issuance of a Change Order if the Notice to Proceed is issued later than a date to be agreed by the parties and the Contractor can demonstrate it has incurred additional costs, or if the commercial operations date is delayed for reasons beyond the Contractor's control.

-Warranties: The Contractor under the subject EPC Contracts shall warrant performance of the Plant to be within certain to-be-agreed operating parameters for a period of one year after the commercial operation date for the Plant, and shall assign to Owner all subcontractor and vendor warranties running to Contractor prior to or concurrently with the expiration of Contractor's warranty.
-The lump sum price of an individual fuel cell module within an EPC Contract shall be refundable to CRRA in the event the fuel cell plant constructed under such EPC Contract does not pass performance tests related thereto.
+Warranties: The Contractor under the subject EPC Contracts shall warrant performance of the the power plants within eacah Facility to be within certain to-be-agreed operating parameters for a period of one year after the commercial operation date for the power plants, and shall assign to Owner all subcontractor and vendor warranties running to Contractor prior to or concurrently with the expiration of Contractor's warranty.
+A ratable portion of the lump sum price of an individual fuel cell power plant within an EPC Contract shall be refundable to CRRA in the event the fuel cell power plant constructed under such EPC Contract does not fully pass specific performance tests related thereto.

 Other Provisions: Each EPC Contract shall contain all other provisions customary for agreements of its type, including performance standards and tests, liquidated damages for delay, guarantees, change orders, waiver of consequential damages, indemnification, Force Majeure, defaults and remedies, representation and warranty, and assignment, in all cases in a form satisfactory to the parties thereto.